Professional physiotherapy in Tel Aviv • Same-day booking available

 Tennis Elbow (Lateral Epicondylitis): Extensor muscle strain, lateral-sided pain, worsening with wrist extension and gripping.
 Classic presentation in racquet sports but equally common in occupational overuse (keyboard work, assembly line jobs).

-Key Difference: Medial structures are typically more robust; golfer's elbow often resolves faster (6-8 weeks) than tennis elbow (12-16 weeks) when treated aggressively.
+Key Difference: Medial structures are typically more reliable; golfer's elbow often resolves faster (6-8 weeks) than tennis elbow (12-16 weeks) when treated aggressively.

 Objective tests to confirm epicondylitis diagnosis and severity: